buhrmi/buhrmi/README.md

 ![My Khe Beach](https://github.com/user-attachments/assets/8e90f31e-2a9c-431c-8a5c-1474f86a5f30)

-> This is your sign to stop what you're doing, go get a coconut, and think about your next steps.
+> This is your sign to stop what you're doing, come get a coconut, and think about your next steps.

 ## Hi there